elotroalex/cahier-anf/_texts/translation.md

 - {:.pr.i} And our foolish and mad gestures to revive the splash of gold of favored moments, the umbilical cord restored to its fragile splendor, the bread, and the wine of complicity, the bread, the wine, the blood of true weddings.

 - {:.pr.i} And this ancient joy bringing me knowledge of my present misery,
-- {:.pr} a bumpy road that takes a dip in a hollow where it scatters a few shacks; an indefatigable road which charges at full speed a hillock, on top of which a madly ascending road is brutally stuck in a pool of clumsy houses, recklessly descending, and the carcass of wood comically perched on tiny cement legs that I call "our house", its tin hairstyle waving in the sun like dry skin, the dining room, the coarse floor where nailheads glisten, the beams of pine and shadows that run up to the ceiling, the chairs of ghostly straw, the gray light of the lamp, fast and glazed with cockroaches which buzz so much they hurt…
+- {:.pr} a bumpy road that takes a dip in a hollow where it scatters a few shacks; an indefatigable road which charges at full speed a hill, on top of which a madly ascending road is brutally stuck in a pool of clumsy houses, recklessly descending, and the carcass of wood comically perched on tiny cement legs that I call "our house", its tin hairstyle waving in the sun like dry skin, the dining room, the coarse floor where nailheads glisten, the beams of pine and shadows that run up to the ceiling, the chairs of ghostly straw, the gray light of the lamp, fast and glazed with cockroaches which buzz so much they hurt…

-- {:.pr.i} When the early morning ends, this most essential country restored for me to gorge on, not with diffuse tenderness, but with the tormented, sensual concentration of the hillocks' fat nipple and the accidental palm tree as their hardened seed, the torrents' saccadic orgams, from Trinité to Grand-Rivière, the hysterical grand-lick of the sea.
+- {:.pr.i} When the early morning ends, this most essential country restored for me to gorge on, not with diffuse tenderness, but with the tormented, sensual concentration of the hills' fat nipple and the accidental palm tree as their hardened seed, the torrents' saccadic orgams, from Trinité to Grand-Rivière, the hysterical grand-lick of the sea.

 - {:.pr.i} And time was passing quickly, very quickly.
 - {:.pr.i} Gone by August when the mango trees flaunt all their lunula, September the midwife of hurricanes, October the torcher of sugarcane, November purring in the distilleries, and Christmas was beginning.